Last Updated on

 For a short answer: yes, long scale bass guitars and short scale bass guitars do sound different.

-If you’re looking for a longer answer: short scale bass guitars will sometimes use a heavier string gauge than long scale bass guitar, which provides the short scale bass guitars with a thicker, more robust tone.
+If you’re looking for a longer answer: short scale bass guitars will sometimes use a heavier string gauge than long scale bass guitar, which provides the short scale bass guitars with a thicker, more robust tone that many guitarists might be looking for.
 This also means that short scale guitars require a low string tension to maintain a proper intonation, which will provide the guitar strings with a loose feel to the strings.
 Having a lower string tension will provide the instrument with a larger sounding low register.

 Fun fact!
-Did you know that famous musicians such as Paul McCartney, Bill Wyman, Glenn Cornick, Tin Weymouth, and Trevor Bolder often used short scale bass guitars?
+Did you know that famous bass players such as Paul McCartney, Bill Wyman, Glenn Cornick, Tin Weymouth, and Trevor Bolder often used short scale bass guitars?

 The Squier by Fender Vintage Modified Jaguar Bass Guitar (try saying that five times fast) is a great choice if you’re looking for an entry-level bass guitar, but would make a great addition to the collection of any experienced bass guitarist.
-If you happen to be a musician that’s on the hunt for a bass guitar that’s going to provide you with a warm tone, with a softer low end combined with muted highs, you’re going to want to get your hands on this short scale bass guitar.
+If you happen to be one of the bass players or guitarists that’s on the hunt for a bass guitar that’s going to provide you with a warm tone, with a softer low end combined with muted highs, you’re going to want to get your hands on this short scale bass guitar.

-Now, finding a short scale bass guitar that’s comfortable to play can be a difficult task, as there are a lot of short scale bass guitars out there that are cheaply made and aren’t very comfy to play.
+Now, finding the best short scale base guitar that’s comfortable to play can be a difficult task, as there are a lot of short scale bass guitars out there that are just cheap bass guitars and aren’t very comfy to play.
 However, the Fender Squier Vintage Modified Jaguar Special Short Scale Bass guitar is very easy to handle, as it has a perfectly shaped maple neck that is covered with a rosewood fretboard.
 On Amazon, the Squier by Fender Vintage Modified Jaguar Bass Guitar is $200.
 Check out the latest price!

 This is a 30-inch short scale bass guitar, just in case you were wondering!
 The neck radius is 9.5-inches, which makes it great for hands of all sizes.
 The inlays on the fingerboard of this short scale are dotted.
 This short scale does have 20 frets instead of 22.
 This doesn’t affect the sound of this instrument at all, but it does limit the range of the instrument by two frets.